-Material Point Method (MPM) \citep{jiang2016material_siggraph2016} combines Lagrangian material points with Eulerian Cartesian grids, where material properties like density and velocity are initially stored in particles and then interpolated onto a stationary grid.
-This hybrid approach enables the computation of spatial derivatives and enforcement of physical laws on the grid, after which the updated quantities are transferred back to the particles for state updates, creating an effective cycle for simulating complex material behaviors with high precision and stability.
-Finite Element Method (FEM) \citep{hoang2005high_mms2005}, a numerical approach widely used in engineering and computer graphics, tackles the simulation of deformable objects by subdividing larger systems into finite elements through space discretization.
+\paragraph{Finite Element Method.} FEM denotes a classical numerical approach which is widely used in engineering and computer graphics, tackles the simulation of deformable objects by subdividing larger systems into finite elements through space discretization~\cite{zienkiewicz2000finite_2000}.
 FEM operates by formulating boundary value problems and approximating solutions through the minimization of associated error functions using variational calculus.

-To advance the implementation and optimization of these simulation methods, particularly MPM, DiffTaichi \citep{hudifftaichi_iclr2020} provides comprehensive differentiable programming capabilities, featuring a two-scale automatic differentiation system that supports megakernels, imperative programming, and flexible indexing.
-This framework simplifies the implementation of MPM and other simulation techniques, demonstrating high productivity and efficient convergence in gradient-based learning and optimization tasks.
+\paragraph{DiffTaichi.} DiffTaichi provides comprehensive differentiable programming capabilities~\cite{hudifftaichi_iclr2020}.
+It provides a two-scale automatic differentiation system that supports megakernels, imperative programming, and flexible indexing, and simplifies the implementation and optimization of simulayion methods, particularly MPM.
+This simulator demonstrates high productivity and efficient convergence in gradient-based learning and optimization tasks.